ctf0/laravel-goto-config/README.md

 # Laravel Goto Config

-- package by default search in `root/config` only
+- package by default search in `root/config` only, blame laravel for not having vendors for config as `lang & view`

 ## Features

 - direct scroll to config key
 - add key to clipboard if not found in file
+- showing value on hover `laravel/tinker must be installed`

 ### Limitations

-1. similar nested keys wont behave as expected, ex.
+- similar nested keys wont behave as expected, ex.

     ```php
     // messages.php